 If we are serious about a strong U.S. trade policy, we cannot begin trimming back the size of the agency designated to carry out that policy.
 And I hope the Finance Committee will once again approve a substantial increase in USTR's budget over and above the President's request.
-This year perhaps we can convince OMB and agencies in 1992 as well as 1991.
+This year perhaps we can convince OMB and the Appropriations Committee to support that.